PabloNH00/rosa_robot/rosa_description/README.md

 Once you have your map files you can set it for navigation using launch arguments:

     ros2 launch rosa_description rosa_nav_slam_launch.py map:=(map.yaml path)

-Or by modifying "nav2_params.yaml" and changing "yaml_filename" param with your path to the map file:

-    map_server:
-        ros__parameters:
-            use_sim_time: True
-            # Overridden in launch by the "map" launch configuration or provided default value.
-            # To use in yaml, remove the default "map" value in the tb3_simulation_launch.py file & provide full path to map below.
-            yaml_filename: "${map without .yaml}"

 ### Navigation
+This way launches **bringup_launch.py,** from the nav2_bringup package.

-    ros2 launch rosa_description rosa_nav_slam_launch.py
+    ros2 launch rosa_description rosa_nav_slam_launch.py map:=(map.yaml path)

+The default map in this launcher is [gaz_world.yaml](gz_slam_map/gaz_world.yaml) and you have to use parameters to change it

+The initial pose of the robot is set as a parameter to (0, 0, 0, 0) in [nav2_params.yaml](config/nav2_params.yaml).
+If it is not accurate set another initial pose using RVIZ.
-Set the initial pose of the robot to initialize the map<->odom transform and start navigation by setting a goal pose.
+Start navigation by setting a goal pose.
 If navigation is working properly, "navigation" and "localization" should be shown as "active" down left the screen.

 While the robot is moving the path planned should appear in the RVIZ visualizer.
 You can stop the navigation using the RVIZ nav2 plugin.
-You can also interrupt the movement if working with the real robot by using the remote controller but, either stopping or moving it to another place, the navigation planner will resume the movement to the goal pose once the controller is no loger intervening.
+You can also interrupt the movement for a moment if working with the real robot by using the remote controller but, either stopping or moving it to another place, the navigation planner will resume the movement to the goal pose once the controller is no loger intervening.

 </details>